marcojakob/code.makery.ch/collections/library/html-css-en-part5.md

 &lt;/html>
 </pre>

-In the address you see a new item: `<br>`.
+In the address you'll find a new item: `<br>`.
 It causes a line break.
 Also note the special link with `mailto:` and the email address.
 This link opens the standard email program and creates a new email with prefilled address.

 Now we already have five HTML pages.